 Verify that your Intra EU EU Customer is VAT Registered

-An intra EU sale is a sale from one EU country to a customer in another EU Country so its within the EU.
+An intra EU sale is a sale from one EU country to a customer in another EU country so it is within the EU.

 Where you are selling to a customer in another EU State, you must first verify if that customer is VAT registered.

-To do that you go to a website and enter the customers VAT number.
-The website is this one http://ec.europa.eu/taxation_customs/vies/.
+To do that you go to a website and enter the customers’ VAT number.
+Click here to visit the website: http://ec.europa.eu/taxation_customs/vies/.